vutuv/vutuv/README.md

 Status](https://travis-ci.org/vutuv/vutuv.svg?branch=master)](https://travis-ci.org/vutuv/vutuv)

 # vutuv
 vutuv is a free, fast and open source social network service to host and share information about humans and organizations.
+It's hosted at https://www.vutuv.de.
+Please have a look at our (blog)[https://medium.com/@vutuv] for more information about it.

 # Do you want to participate in the development?